qstrnd/qstrnd.github.io/_drafts/geeky-macos-setup-for-productivity.md

 ![img-description](assets/posts/geeky-macos-setup-for-productivity/img/dock.png)
 *My Dock*

-I already mentioned it and I’ll repeat: whenever I can, I launch/switch to apps and search for files with either shortcuts or search.
+I already mentioned it and I’ll repeat: whenever I can, I launch/switch to apps and search for files with either shortcuts or Raycast.
 But I still love the Dock to be present and never hide it (except for full screen).

 ### Cleanup